samsquire/ideas5/README.md

 Database query engines use volcano pattern for coordinated iterators, can this be used for scheduling processes?

-# 184. Do you want to really want configure with a programming language?
+# 184. Do you want to really want to configure with a programming language?

 Vimrc is a command language, not a programming language, Xmonad configuration file is a Haskell file.
 Do you really want to program to configure something?
 Sometimes you do, sometimes you just want to make an asssertion.